krakend/krakend-documentation/overview/configuration.md

 - /docs/configuration/standalone
 ---

-All KrakenD configuration lives inside a unique file.
-We will refer to it as the `krakend.json` file or the `/etc/krakend/krakend.json` but it will have the name and live in the location that you decide.
+All KrakenD configuration is loaded at start-up time from a single configuration file we usually refer to as `/etc/krakend/krakend.json` or just `krakend.json`.
+This is a convenient name for the documentation but the configuration file can have any path or name you want, or even be split into multiple configuration files with dynamic values where ENV vars can be injected (see [flexible-config](#flexible-configuration) below).

 The `krakend.json` file defines endpoints, business logic, service limits, security configuration, SSL certificates and any other piece of configuration needed by KrakenD or your own middlewares.